 Writing consultants at the CSUSB Graduate Writing Center work one-on-one with graduate students who wish to improve and refine their compositions.
 Writing consultants help with clarity, structure, grammar, citations, and all aspects of the writing process.
 The Graduate Writing Center is located in the College of Education, room 311.
-Please visit their website for more information and to schedule an appointment.
-Visit their appointment booking system at https:// csusb.mywconline.com/ to schedule a writing consultaion.
+Visit their website for more information or to schedule an appointment.
 Contact by phone at 909-537-3127 or e-mail WritingCenter@csusb.edu.

-The Office of Student Research (OSR) provides opportunities and resources for conducting research and other scholarly and creative activities.
-Student and faculty grants, student workshops, the OSR Journal of Student Research, and the annual CSUSB Student Research Symposium and Meeting of the minds are just a few of the assets OSR has to offer.
+The Office of Student Research (OSR)

+Provides opportunities and resources for conducting research and other scholarly and creative activities.
+Student and faculty grants, student workshops, the OSR Journal of Student Research, and the annual CSUSB Student Research Symposium and Meeting of the Minds are just a few of the assets OSR has to offer.
 Contact by phone at 909-537-3728 or e-mail osr@csusb.edu.